Civil Rights: Then and Now symposium and Lost Moment exhibition launch

 Nigel Swann (Artist).

-Join us for the official launch of The Lost Moment exhibition:
+Official launch of The Lost Moment exhibition:

 Guest speakers include: Michael Farrell (member of People’s Democracy and Solicitor) , Paul Mullen (Head of Heritage Lottery Northern Ireland) and Sean O’Hagan ( writer and curator of The Lost Moment).